Wollwolke/dnt_ros_proxy/src/dtn_sim/README.md

 # dtn_sim

 This package contains all necessary files for the gazebo simulation to generate a ROS data set.
+Additional scripts are used for the evaluation of the `dtn_proxy`.

 Contents: